Hannah Godwin Goes Topless In New Instagram Snap, ‘Bachelor In Paradise’ Star Sets Social Media On Fire

 The shot features the Bachelor in Paradise star holding flowers in her arms to cover what would appear to be her bare breasts.
 She’s wearing a form-fitting pair of denim jeans and a gorgeous pair of burgundy heels.
 Hannah is wearing hoop earrings and has her long, blond hair parted in the middle and blown straight as it hangs down her back.

-Hannah explains that she is the new face of Kensie Clothing and she reveals that this campaign is all about helping women feel powerful and pretty.
+Hannah explains that she is the new face of Kensie Clothing, and she reveals that this campaign is all about helping women feel powerful and pretty.
 It looks like many of Godwin’s fellow franchise friends were anxious to express their love for the sexy look and the new project.

 View this post on Instagram